British Citizen Wanting to Live and Work in the USA Permanently

 Any professional level job that requires you to have a bachelors degree or higher can potentially qualify as a specialty occupation.
 That said, you may be able to show degree equivalence through work experience and/or other qualifications.

-To qualify you will need to have been offered a speciality occupation job to work in the United States, where your US sponsor will first petition the US Citizen and Immigration Services on your behalf.
+To qualify you will need to have been offered a specialty occupation job to work in the United States, where your US sponsor will first petition the US Citizen and Immigration Services on your behalf.

 Extraordinary ability & achievement visas